 The first thing to do is to make sure the plugin is installed properly.
 Create a new user with your email address.
 Activate and deactivate the user a few times and see if you get an email message.
 If you don't, make sure your email system is working by downloading and installing the QuickEmail snippet.

-The deactivation email is off by default so you won't get it unless you change the sendOnDeactivation property of the plugin to True.
+The deactivation email is off by default, so you won't get it unless you change the sendOnDeactivation property of the plugin to True.
 If you won't be using that feature, don't bother Be sure the clear the cache in the Manager after making the change.

 Once the email is arriving.
 The odds are that you will want to modify one or both of the Tpl chunks containing the message forms (if not, you're done -- sit back and relax).
 In order to keep the Tpl chunks from being overwritten by upgrades, duplicate and rename them.